Vajalol/VUI/ModuleReview.md

 6. ✅ VUIKeystones: Updated with The War Within compatibility, including Season 2 dungeons and 4-affix system support
 7. ✅ VUIPlater: Updated with The War Within nameplate compatibility and enhanced styling
 8. ✅ VUIAnyFrame: Implemented full frame movement and scaling system with grid and snap functionality
+9. ✅ VUIAuctionator: Implemented all tabs and features matching original Auctionator
+10. ✅ VUICC: Implemented digital cooldown counter with all features from OmniCC

 **Next steps:**
 1. Address remaining medium-priority feature parity issues: